eerimoq/detools/docs/index.rst

 | header | diff 1 | extra 1 | adj.
 1 | diff 2 | extra 2 | adj.
 2 | ... |
 +--------+--------+---------+--------+--------+---------+--------+-----+

-The header is not compressed.
+The first part of the header is not compressed.
 The rest of the patch is compressed.

 HDiffPatch
 ----------